toptensoftware/codeonly/readme.md

 ### Fragments

-If a template element doesn't have a type, it's considered a "fragment" element.
+If a template element doesn't have a type, it's considered a "fragment"
+or multi-root element.
 Any child elements of the fragment will be included directly in the fragment's parent.

-In this example, the `if` condition either includes or excludes all three paragraphs from the containing div:
+In this example, the one `if` condition either includes or excludes all three paragraphs from the containing div:

 ```js
 {